 I will not tutor a new pupil without assessing them first with the appropriate Lucid test.
 I cannot speak highly enough of their ease of use, speed, accuracy and fun content.Maureen Huxtable (Private Tutor)

-Lucid's new easy-to-use computerised Visual Stress Screener represents a scientific breakthrough in objective identification of people (ages 7 to adult) who are susceptible to visual stress when reading.
 Visual stress, which affects 15 – 20% of the population, hinders children's literacy development and is a barrier to efficient and enjoyable reading.
-Developed over several years of research, Lucid ViSS gives an accurate and reliable indication of the existence and severity of visual stress and predicts those who should benefit from using coloured overlays or tinted lenses to combat the symptoms of visual stress.
+ViSS gives an accurate and reliable indication of the existence and severity of visual stress and identifies those who may benefit from using coloured overlays or tinted lenses to combat the symptoms of visual stress.

-Visual stress (sometimes called 'Meares-Irlen Syndrome' or 'Scotopic Sensitivity Syndrome') is the experience of unpleasant visual symptoms when reading, especially for prolonged periods.
+Visual stress (sometimes called 'Meares-Irlen Syndrome' or 'Scotopic Sensitivity Syndrome') is the experience of unpleasant visual symptoms when reading.
 Symptoms include illusions of shape, movement and colour in the text, distortions of the print, loss of print clarity, and general visual irritation.
 Visual stress can also cause sore eyes, headaches, frequent loss of place when reading, and impaired comprehension.
-Research has shown that 15 – 20% of people suffer visual stress to some extent, and they also tend to be hypersensitive to fluorescent lighting and flicker on computer monitors.
-Visual stress is not the same as dyslexia.
-Some people with dyslexia may suffer from visual stress and some may not.
-But dyslexia does seem to make the symptoms of visual stress much worse so it is especially important that those with diagnosed dyslexia are screened for visual stress.
+Around 15 – 20% of people suffer visual stress to some extent, and they also tend to be hypersensitive to fluorescent lighting and flicker on computer monitors.
+Visual stress is not the same as dyslexia, but dyslexia does seem to exacerbate the symptoms of visual stress so it is especially important that those with diagnosed dyslexia are screened for visual stress.